bsoist/labs/html-7/README.md

 ## Personalize the page

+**NOTE: Everything you add to your page will be inside the `body` of the page.
+The only part of the `head` you will edit is the title.**

 1. Change the title of the page
 2. Add a heading with your name by adding code like this `<h1>Name</h1>`
 3. Add a paragraph with this code `<p></p>`